bxdoan/bxdoan/README.md

 <div align="center">

-> Giving up kills people.
-When people reject giving up… they finally win the right to transcend humanity.
+> You miss 100% of the shots you don’t take.

-> — Alucard —
+> — Wayne Gretzky —

 </div>